-The styles of their choice are classic and rustic while the color scheme consists of black and blue.
+The decorative styles of their choice are classic and rustic while the color scheme consists of black and blue.

 Wood is an element of researchers – people who discover their purpose through constant work and effort.
 The entrance to their house is located on the western side.
 They like to live in a somewhat unusual home, such as a lighthouse or a cabin in the woods.

 The optimum color scheme is the one made up of green hues and golden tones.

 People inspired by the element of metal, are known for their precision, the desire for simplicity, and love of neatness.
 They like modern houses, which are often true masterpieces of architecture, oriented to the east.